Cottagecore is a style that has been around for many years.

 If you haven’t finished your kitchen or you are planning on getting a new stove top, consider choosing a traditional range cooker that was being used in the 18th century.

-Cast iron stoves were first produced in the 1640s and not only used to cook on but also heat the entire home during the cold winter months.
+Cast iron stoves were first produced in the 1640s and not only used to cook but also to heat the entire home during the cold winter months.

-Adding a AGA will quickly transform your whole kitchen with its iconic design and warmth.
+Adding an AGA will quickly transform your whole kitchen with its iconic design and warmth.

-Let me know in the comments what you have changed or added into your kitchen to achieve the cottagecore style!
+Let me know in the comments what you have changed or added to your kitchen to achieve the cottagecore style!